 Pitti Fragranze

 Blending design, craftsmanship, and sensory exploration, Pitti Fragranze is one of the most refined events in Florence in September.
-Held at Stazione Leopolda, this international fragrance fair brings together niche perfume houses, industry experts, and curious visitors for a deep dive into the world of scent.
+Held at Stazione Leopolda, this international fragrance fair gathers niche perfume brands, experts, and visitors to explore new launches, artisan blends, and fragrance culture.

-While it’s primarily a trade event, parts of the fair are open to the public, offering a chance to explore the creative process behind some of the world’s most exclusive perfumes.
+Primarily a trade event, the fair also opens to the public, offering insight into the creative process behind exclusive perfumes.
 It also adds variety to your itinerary, especially if you're seeking learning experiences in Florence that go beyond traditional sightseeing.

 Fortissimissimo Firenze Festival

-Fortissimissimo Firenze Festival is one of the quieter but most rewarding festivals in Florence.
+Fortissimissimo Firenze Festival is one of the quieter and most rewarding festivals in Florence in September.
 It offers a more intimate side of the city's musical scene.
+Held in historic churches and small museums, this classical music series features young Italian and international performers in chamber music, solo recitals, and fresh takes on classical works.

 If you're interested in musical concerts in Florence that feel personal and immersive, this festival is a standout.
 It's a great choice for those who prefer refined performances over large crowds and want to experience Florence’s cultural life in a setting that feels both local and inspiring.